US limits tech exports to Chinese firm on security grounds

 American authorities lifted the ban in July after ZTE paid a $1 billion fine, agreed to replace its executive team and hired U.S.-selected compliance officers.

-Meanwhile, Jinhua is embroiled in a court battle with a U.S. chip maker, Micron Technology Inc., which accuses the Chinese company of stealing its technology.
+Meanwhile, Jinhua is embroiled in a court battle with U.S. chip maker Micron Technology Inc., which accuses the Chinese company of stealing its technology.

 Micron sued Jinhua in December in federal court in California.
 Jinhua sued the U.S. company the following month in a Chinese court and obtained an order blocking sales of some Micron products.